 Yep – I love a challenge.

-As if making gluten free cupcakes was not a big enough challenge, I also wanted to incorporate the delicious mango and passionfruit marshmallows into the frosting.
-I had seen lots of different marshmallow frosting’s on Pinterest and after reading through a few different recipes, as usual, decided to come up with something of my own.
+While making gluten free cupcakes was first for me, I also wanted to incorporate the delicious mango and passionfruit marshmallows into the frosting.
+Since I had seen lots of different marshmallow frosting’s on Pinterest and after reading through a few different recipes, as usual I decided to come up with something of my own.

 Thank you to Pinterest – without it I probably would have never tried this frosting.